HGARgG-0710/recursive_int/README.md

 NOTE: in the future, the library's orientation may change drastically (as a result of expansion).

-temp note: library's still not recommended for use, as there is presently a great space for optimization.
-Also - some of the methods could use a bit of re-doing (particularly true of the `print` module).
+temp note: library's currently in development process, and so caution is advised when putting to use.

 ## Usage

 Run:

     make [target] NAME=[name]

 When in the project directory.
 This will create the `build` directory at the project's root containing the object files, as well as the archive with the chosen name `[name].a`.

 The target to be chosen depends on the compiler and system.

 Currently available targets (compilers/systems):

-1. `gccwin32` (default) - GCC for Windows
+1. `gccwin32` (default) - GCC and Windows

 <!-- TODO: add support for more compilers, not just the GCC... -->